imgag/ngs-bits/doc/tools/SampleOverview.md

 	Optional parameters:
 	  -window <int>      Window to consider around indel positions to compensate for differing alignments.
 	                     Default value: '100'
 	  -add_cols <string> Comma-separated list of input columns that shall be added to the output.
+By default, all columns that are present in all input files.
-	                     Default value: ''
+	                     Default value: '[auto]'

 	Special parameters:
 	  --help             Shows this help and exits.